acityinohio/bitbanter-archive/_posts/2014-06-11-turing-test.md

 thumb: 2014-06-11-turing-test.png
 ---

-*"I'm a real human being, and a real hero," quotes project leader, through Bayesian inference*
+*Project leader uses Bayesian inference to deduce he's a real human being, and a real hero*

 ![Robot after all](/assets/2014-06-11-turing-test.png)